How do I use A/B testing on casino affiliate pages?

 - Analytics and tagging: GA4 for behavioral analytics, Google Tag Manager for event management.

-- Heatmaps and session replay tools for qualitative insights (e.g., identifying friction areas).
+- Heatmaps and session replay tools for qualitative insights, such as identifying friction areas.

 - Statistical calculators and sample-size tools; lightweight A/B frameworks for landing pages and redirects.